tidepool-org/tidepool-org.github.io/index.md

 Once you're done with all that reading, you're ready to dive into the code!
 Visit the [Tidepool components](TidepoolComponents.html) page to see the active repositories and how they fit together.

+To get the stack running on your own machine, see the [Starting Services](StartingUpServices.html) page.

 ## Communicating with the team

 Since our team spans the globe, there's nearly always someone in the #tidepool IRC channel on freenode.net.
 Feel free to pop in there and engage with us.